Venue List

 EH2 2PQ

-236With seven spaces, Greenside @ George Street is one of the largest multi-space hubs at the Fringe.
-With a programme bursting at the seams with all genres covered, we are confident you will find a hidden gem here.
-Add to that a beautiful indoor bar, lobby seating and that infamous Greenside charm, we couldn’t be more excited to share with you on of our Fringe homes.65769
+236With seven studios, Greenside @ George Street is one of the largest multi-space hubs at the Fringe.
+With a programme spanning all genres, we're confident you'll discover something special here.
+Add a beautiful lobby bar, vibrant cabaret bar and that unmistakable Greenside charm, and we're excited to welcome you to our largest Fringe home.1281533

 Greenside @ Riddles Court322 Lawnmarket